-- The assets of the Town exceeded its liabilities at the close of the most recent fiscal year by \$2,871,644 (Net Position).
-Of this amount, \$999,262 is unrestricted and may be used to meet the Town's ongoing obligations to citizens and creditors. - During the fiscal year the Town's total net position increased by \$203,985.
-The Town continues to monitor expenses closely. - The Town received \$103,885 in Community Redevelopment funds. - As of the close of the current fiscal year, the Town's governmental funds reported combined ending fund balances of \$1,100,690, an increase of \$252,907 over the previous fiscal year.
-Of this amount, \$1,000,049 is available for spending at the Town's discretion (unassigned).
+- The assets of the Town exceeded its liabilities at the close of the most recent fiscal year by \$2,819,096 (Net Position).
+Of this amount, \$932,669 is unrestricted and may be used to meet the Town's ongoing obligations to citizens and creditors. - During the fiscal year the Town's total net position decreased by \$52,548.
+The Town continues to monitor expenses closely. - During the fiscal year 2017, the Town received \$113,560 in Community Redevelopment funds.
+Per the ordinance No. 2017-05 adopted on July 5, 2017, the Town has rescinded its exercise of the Community Redevelopment Agency (the "CRA") powers delegated to the Town by Brevard County Board of County Commissioners (the "County").
+On July 11, 2017, the Town signed an interlocal agreement with the County to refund Community Redevelopment expenses that had been paid by the Community Redevelopment Fund to the Town to reimburse the Town for personnel services provided by the Town to the CRA.
+The sum was paid back to the County in July 2017.
+The remaining CRA funds were restricted for the purpose of the underground rewiring of FDOT lights.
+The Town returned the remaining funds to Brevard County Board of County Commissioners on May 3, 2018 (see Note I for details). - As of the close of the current fiscal year, the Town's governmental funds reported combined ending fund balances of \$1,074,387, a decrease of \$26,303 from the previous fiscal year.
+Of this amount, \$938,244 is available for spending at the Town's discretion (unassigned).